ibm-cloud-docs/dr-automation-powervs/workload-migration.md

 #### Standard upgrade
 {: #standard-upgrade}

-Used for routine updates, it checks the system and upgrades only new or missing filesets while skipping those already installed.
+For routine updates, the system checks and installs new or missing filesets while skipping those already present.
+If the orchestrator filesets are up to date, the system verifies them and skips reinstallation.

 To upgrade the filest to the latest version, run the following command: